pjaudiomv/meeting-list-lite/readme.txt

 == Description ==

 Meeting List Lite is a streamlined solution for displaying 12-step meeting information on your WordPress site when your meeting data is maintained elsewhere.
-Unlike the full 12 Step Meeting List plugin, this "lite" version doesn't include a database or editing capabilities—it simply displays meetings from your existing data source.
+Unlike the full 12 Step Meeting List plugin, this "lite" version doesn't include a database or editing capabilities, it simply displays meetings from your existing data source.

 **Perfect for service bodies who:**
 * Maintain their meeting data in a Google Sheet, JSON feed, or another system